isovector/percentile-feedback/README.md

 ### Google Chrome

-There is an experimental Google Chrome extension.
+There is an experimental Google Chrome extension that displays your live PR.
 Enable developer mode via the Chrome extensions page.
 Then load the `extension` directory as an unpacked extension.

 ## License